dlschwartz/2023aHIST630/schedule.markdown

 * Themes and approach of the courses

 ### _Ludi_ (on "_Ludi_" see ["Expectations"](../#expectations) on the home page)
-* Installing oXygen XML Editor
+* Installing oXygen XML Editor <!-- make video and flip -->
-* Setting up a GitHub account
+* Setting up a GitHub account <!-- make video and flip -->
-* Setting up GitHub Pages
+* Setting up GitHub Pages <!-- remove this assignment, just use GitHub wiki -->

 _____
 ## [24 January](#class-dates)